mauerbac/amplify_hosting_slackbot/README.md

 # Amplify Hosting Slackbot for Build Notifications
 This tutorial will setup a Slack bot to get alerts when new Amplify Hosting builds kickoff and finish.
+You can configure the Lambda function to notify any service or automation tool like Zapier.

 This uses an integration with [Amazon Eventbridge](https://aws.amazon.com/pm/eventbridge).
 We will setup an Eventbridge rule to watch for Amplify events which will trigger a Lambda function that then pings the Slack webhook.